widoriezebos/Thoth/Documentation/Thoth-doc-flattened.md

 	# More options below; but you might not necessarily have to change them
 	#######

+	# Default timestamp format mask.
+Note that the month is MM and the minutes are mm.
+HH is 24hr and hh 12hr
+	formatmask.timestamp=dd-MM-yyyy HH:mm:ss

 	# Default date format mask.
 Note that the month is MM and the minutes are mm.
-HH is 24hr and hh 12hr
-	formatmask=dd-MM-yyyy HH:mm:ss
+	formatmask.date=dd-MM-yyyy

 	# Pretty prent JSON responses.
 You might want to set this to false in a production environment; small performance benefit
 	json.prettyprint=true